 529s Not Just For Four-Year Programs

-Not everyone is a traditional college student, seeking a four-year degree.
-There are great career opportunities on alternative collegiate paths.
+After these past few years, graduating high school students have discovered that not everyone is a traditional college student, seeking a four-year degree.
+They have found great career opportunities through alternative collegiate paths, through community or technical college, trade or vocational schools, or apprenticeships.
 Can you still use a 529 plan if you choose another type of post-secondary education?
 Yes!

 529 plans are created to be used at any federally accredited educational institutions – whether for a two-year, four-year, graduate or professional degree, or any other post-secondary credential.
 Basically, you can use your account almost anywhere you’re comfortable sending both your student and your money.
 If your school has a Federal School Code on the Free Application for Federal Student Aid or FAFSA, then withdrawals for qualified higher education expenses at that school will be 529-qualified withdrawals.
 Qualified withdrawals are not taxed.

 So what are some of these alternative collegiate pathways?

 Community colleges can be an excellent place to continue your education after high school.
 Usually lower in cost than a four-year program, you can take required core classes that, in most cases, will transfer to other schools or explore different courses while searching for your dream profession.
 You can work toward your associate degree or use the community college as a stepping stone to a traditional four-year university.
 Either way, your 529 plan can cover qualified high education expenses.